Battle of Kings Mountain: Battle

 After an hour of combat, Loyalist casualties were heavy.
 Ferguson rode back and forth across the hill, blowing a silver whistle he used to signal charges.
 Shelby, Sevier and Campbell reached the top of the hill behind the Loyalist position and attacked Ferguson's rear.
 The Loyalists were driven back into their camp, where they began to surrender.
 Ferguson drew his sword and hacked down any small white flags that he saw popping up, but he appeared to know that the end was near.
 In an attempt to rally his faltering men, Ferguson shouted out "Hurrah, brave boys, the day is ours!"
 He gathered a few officers together and tried to cut through the Patriot ring, but Sevier's men fired a volley and Ferguson was shot and dragged by his horse behind the Patriot line.
 There he was confronted by an opposing Patriot officer, who demanded a surrender from the major.
-Ferguson shot and killed the man with his pistol in a final act of defiance, but was immediately shot dead by multiple Patriots on the spot.
+Ferguson shot and killed the man with his pistol in a final act of defiance but was immediately shot dead by multiple Patriots on the spot.
 When the Patriots recovered his corpse, they counted seven bullet wounds.

 Seeing their leader fall, the Loyalists began to surrender.
-Some Patriots did not want to take prisoners, as they were eager to avenge the Battle of Waxhaws or 'Tarleton's Quarter', in which Banastre Tarleton's forces killed a sizable number of Abraham Buford's Continental soldiers after the latter raised the white flag of surrender.
-(At Waxhaws, Tarleton's horse was shot, pinning him to the ground and leading his men to believe their commanding officer had been killed under a white flag of surrender.)
-Also, other Patriots were seemingly unaware that the Loyalists were trying to surrender.
+Some Patriots were seemingly unaware that the Loyalists were trying to surrender.
+Some Patriots did not want to take prisoners, as they were eager to avenge the Battle of Waxhaws, in which Banastre Tarleton's forces killed a number of Continental soldiers under Abraham Buford after a number of Patriots had raised the white flag of surrender.
+(At the battle of the Waxhaws, Tarleton's horse was shot about the same time a number of Patriots were attempting to surrender, pinning him to the ground and leading his men to believe their commanding officer had been killed under a white flag of surrender.)

 Loyalist Captain de Peyster, in command after Ferguson was killed, sent out an emissary with a white flag, asking for quarter.
 For several minutes, the Patriots rejected de Peyster's white flag and continued firing, many of them shouting, "Give 'em Tarleton's Quarter!" and "Give them Buford's play!"
 A significant number of the surrendering Loyalists were killed or wounded including the white flag emissary.
 When de Peyster sent out a second white flag, a few of the Patriot officers, including Campbell and Sevier, ran forward and took control by ordering their men to cease fire.
-They took about 700 Loyalist prisoners.
+They took around 668 Loyalist prisoners.